I Remember ...

 ... my grandparent's farmhouse when I was a kid - no indoor plumbing (no bathroom or kitchen sink), the well and hand-pump outside, a real outhouse, the wood-burning cookstove, and the wood-burning heating stove in the living room.

-... exactly where I was when I learned how to tie my shoelaces.
+... exactly where I was when my cousin Betty taught me how to tie my shoelaces, my Uncle Ted's house (~1944).

-... exactly where I was when I first saw television: black & white, 6" wide screen, magnifying water-filled lens in front, around 1950.
+... exactly where I was when I first saw television: black & white, 6" wide screen, magnifying water-filled lens in front, at our neighbors the Sullivan's (~1950).

 ... when "under God" was added to the Pledge of Allegiance in 1954, and thinking you now had to believe in God to be an American.